 About Professor Darren Rosenblum

 Darren Rosenblum’s scholarship focuses on corporate governance, in particular on diversity initiatives and remedies for sex inequality.
-He is a professor at the Elisabeth Haub School of Law at Pace University, where he teaches Contracts, Corporations, and International Business Transactions, and serves as faculty director of the Institute for International and Commercial Law.
-Professor Rosenblum clerked in the U.S. District Court of Puerto Rico (1996–98) and practised international arbitration at Clifford Chance and Skadden, Arps, Slate Meagher and Flom (1998–2004).
+They are a professor at the Elisabeth Haub School of Law at Pace University, where they teaches Contracts, Corporations, and International Business Transactions, and serves as faculty director of the Institute for International and Commercial Law.
+Darren Rosenblum clerked in the U.S. District Court of Puerto Rico (1996–98) and practised international arbitration at Clifford Chance and Skadden, Arps, Slate Meagher and Flom (1998–2004).
 Professor Rosenblum has served as a visiting professor at Sciences Po Law School in Paris, Brooklyn Law School, American University, and Seattle University.
-He has presented his pioneering work on corporate board quotas in English, French, Spanish, and Portuguese.
+They have presented their pioneering work on corporate board quotas in English, French, Spanish, and Portuguese.
 In 2018, he served as Wainwright Senior Fellow at the Faculty.
-In 2011, as a Fulbright Research Scholar in France, he performed a qualitative study on the French quota for women on corporate boards, which he presented at the French National Assembly.
+In 2011, as a Fulbright Research Scholar in France, they performed a qualitative study on the French quota for women on corporate boards, which was subsequently presented at the French National Assembly.

 About Professor Priya Gupta